Managing your money

 Note: When filling in your application, do not include the last number on your student card (only include 8 of the 9 numbers on your student card).

-If you're unsure whether you're eligible for a discounted oyster card, get in touch with the Student Funding Team at .
+If you're unsure whether you're eligible for a discounted oyster card, please chat with our Student Centre Team, or raise an enquiry on Compass.

 Free software